pydata/numexpr/ANNOUNCE.rst

 Hi everyone,

-NumExpr 2.10.1 continues to establize the support for NumPy 2.0.0.
+NumExpr 2.10.1 continues to stabilize the support for NumPy 2.0.0.
 Also, the default number of 'safe' threads has been upgraded to 16 (instead of previous 8).
 Finally, preliminary support for Python 3.13;
 thanks to Karolina Surma.